 Your doctor, nurse or pharmacist will give dosage instructions.
 He or she may recommend that you take the medication every day, on alternate days of the week or that you vary the amount by day.
 Please be sure to follow the directions precisely.

 Keeping track

 It may be helpful to keep a record to remember when to take your tablets and to record any side effects.
 You may be given a diary or booklet for this purpose.
-There are also apps available for mobile phones that can remind you to take your medication.

 Storage and disposal of hydroxycarbamide